sfg-taxonpages/plecoptera/pages/about.md

 ## Team
 ### Contribute
-_Projects of this nature require expertise in many different areas, not only on the taxa being treated.
-If you can imagine a way to contribute we'd love to hear about it._
+_We welcome you to join us in our efforts!
+Projects of this nature require expertise in many different areas, not only on the taxa being treated.
+Collaboration is key.
+Please see below how to best reach our team with your questions, concerns, suggestions, and ideas:_

-* Join the {{app:focal_taxon}} Species File regular support meetings at { details if these exist }./
-* Enquire about joining the researchers building this Species File: [{ProjectManager}](mailto:dewalt@illinois.edu).
+* Enquire about joining the researchers building this Species File: [Contact R.E.
+DeWalt directly](mailto:dewalt@illinois.edu).
-* Provide new data or to identify a problem with existing data: [{ProjectManager}](mailto:address@example.com). {Issue tracker option}.
+* Provide new data or to identify a problem with existing data: [Contact R.E.
+DeWalt directly](mailto:dewalt@illinois.edu).
 * Report a technical bug (e.g. broken link or button) within TaxonPages: [TaxonPages' issue tracker](https://github.com/SpeciesFileGroup/taxonpages/issues/new?assignees=&labels=bug&projects=&template=bug.yml&title=%5BBug%5D%3A+)
+* **SHORTCUT**: Click the GitHub Icon in the upper right hand corner of the page to quickly report a problem regarding **Data** or this **Website**.
-* TaxonWorks and TaxonPages are open-source efforts that are [opportunities for you and others to join](https://docs.taxonworks.org/develop/contributing.html) to request new features, report bugs, or discuss use among other things.
+* [TaxonWorks](taxonworks.org) and TaxonPages are open-source efforts that are [opportunities for you and others to join](https://docs.taxonworks.org/develop/contributing.html) to request new features, report bugs, or discuss use among other things.

 ### Contributors
 |Name|Affilation|Role|Email|